QualiSystems/devguide_source/_cloudproviders/9.0.0/L2-networking-management.md

 The VLAN IDs are allocated by Quali Server, according to the settings of the VLAN service.
 These IDs are sent to the command as parameters.
 The implementation of this method needs to be able to support Access mode, Trunk mode, VLAN and VXLAN ranges, if supported by your cloud provider.
 Additionally, the implementation needs to support a range of VLAN IDs.

-This method can receive 2 types of actions: *setVlan* and *removeVlan*.
-Each call to the method can contain multiple actions from different types.
-The command receives an action for each connection that needs to be created or disconnected.
-In case of P2P connections, there will be 2 requests, one for each App.
+The *ApplyConnectivityChanges* method can receive a list of actions of type _**setVlan**_ or _**removeVlan**_.
+The method receives an action for each connection that needs to be created or disconnected.
+In case of P2P connections, the method receives two requests, one for each App.

-Like other commands, this command needs to return an action result in the response per connection.
-If the command execution fails, the failure needs to be indicated in the returned action or raise an exception.
+Like other methods, this method needs to return an action result in the response per connection.
+If the method's execution fails, CloudShell needs to indicate the failure in the returned action or raise an exception.

 ### Called when
 It is run automatically when reserving the sandbox, as part of CloudShell's default sandbox setup script, and is also called in an active sandbox when a deployed App is connected or disconnected from a VLAN service or from another deployed App in a P2P connection.

 ### Error handling

-If *ApplyConnectivityChanges* fails, return a "success false" action result.
+If *ApplyConnectivityChanges* fails, CloudShell needs to indicate the failure in the returned action or raise an exception.

 ### Signature